HVAC Non-Covered Charges (NCC's)

 Purpose

 You may see labor charges listed as a non-covered cost.
-This is due to the fact we would not cover the labor to complete the non-covered work.
+This is because Cinch will not cover the labor to complete the non-covered work.

 Electrical Modifications and Code Upgrades